-As part of our Risk Management Framework, the Manager of Sabana REIT, has put in place a whistleblowing channel to help external stakeholders report, without fear of retaliation, discrimination or adverse consequences, on any wrongdoing that they may observe on the part of its officers and directors in their course of work, in particular, with respect to their obligations to the interests of the Trust.
+As part of our Risk Management Framework, the REIT Manager, has put in place a whistleblowing channel to help external stakeholders report, without fear of retaliation, discrimination or adverse consequences, on any wrongdoing that they may observe on the part of its officers and directors in their course of work, in particular, with respect to their obligations to the interests of the Trust.

 Any wrongdoings involving: